flamewave000/dragonflagon-fvtt/df-curvy-walls/README.md

 Generates a simple ellipse that can be squished and stretched.
 You can cut a "slice" out of the ellipse to create an opening, and you can specify the arc offset of the walls so the segments are position at the right point along the curve.

+You can place a perfect circle by holding the Alt key while placing or adjusting the ellipse tool.

+You can have the tool grow the circle out from a center point by holding the Ctrl key while placing the ellipse tool.
+Useful if you know where the center of a room is and just want to grow the wall tool out from there.

 ## Rectangle Tool

 Generates walls in a rectangle.
 This also allows you to specify the number of segments for each side, including having a side with no walls!

+You can place a perfect square by holding the Alt key while placing or adjusting the ellipse tool.

+You can have the tool grow the rectangle out from a center point by holding the Ctrl key while placing the ellipse tool.
+Useful if you know where the center of a room is and just want to grow the wall tool out from there.

 ## Move or Place Most Recent Configuration